agis/mcdetect/README.md

 Tools used to catch mixed content issues often rely on parsing the DOM to determine if insecure content _will_ be loaded in a specific page.
-Consequently they may report false negatives since not all such issues can be detected statically.
+Consequently, they may report false negatives since not all such issues can be detected statically.

 _mcdetect_ can determine with absolute certainty if any mixed content